sav-che/TL-2/Authors/Berchtold, Friedrich, Graf von, Freiherr von Ungarschütz {std. Bercht.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 81](https://www.biodiversitylibrary.org/item/103859#page/91/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 81](https://www.biodiversitylibrary.org/page/33265278) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Berchtold, Friedrich, Graf von, Freiherr von Ungarschütz {std.
 Bercht.}|first entry]] for this author

 ### Author

 \* Berchtold, Friedrich, Graf von, Freiherr von Ungarschütz (Uherčic) (1781-1876), Bohemian (Budweis) botanist, educated at the Altstädter Gymnasium, Prague, studied at the University of Prague with J.C.
 Mikan (for botany), Dr. med.
-1804, visited various central European botanists 1804-1805, practising physician in Tučap (Bohemia) until 1815, turned definitively to botany from 1815, travelled from 1836-1855 widely in Europe, the Near East and, 1846-1847, in Brazil. (*Bercht.*).
+1804, visited various central European botanists 1804-1805, practising physician in Tučap (Bohemia) until 1815, turned definitively to botany from 1815, travelled from 1836-1855 widely in Europe, the Near East and, 1846-1847, in Brazil.
+**Abbreviated name**: *Bercht.*

 #### Herbarium and types